-In summary: Wales is not too small to be independent, there are no fundamental economic obstacles to being independent, it’s just a question of whether we want to!
+In summary: Wales is not too small to be independent, there are no fundamental economic obstacles to being independent (but yes there are some serious systemic and transition challenges), it’s just a question of whether we want to!

 Now I’d like to broaden the question to What sort of Britain do we want?

 And as per earlier blogs…this is a first cut (and does cut and paste a little content from my other blogs).
 I will edit and modify in response to challenge and comment.
 It also combines some objective observation with my own subjective views; it is perhaps slightly incoherent as a result (as are most of my blogs!).